ml4rookies/Course/02.Tooling/README.md

 ## TensorFlow playground

 [TensorFlow playground](https://playground.tensorflow.org/) is an interactive visualization of neural networks, written in TypeScript using d3.js.
-The oen-source project, called **deep playground** is available in Github, and open for contributions.
+The open-source project, called **deep playground** is available in Github, and open for contributions.

 TensorFlow playground allows to change the following **model hyperparmeters**, directly in the user interface:
 * Learning rate: between 0.00001 and 10